My shopping cart

 One reason is that you don’t have a homeowner’s or renter’s insurance policy.
 The other is if you have a piece of jewelry that is more valuable than is covered by your homeowner’s or renter’s insurance.

 One of the most reputable insurance companies dealing specifically with jewelry insurance is Jewelers Mutual Insurance Company.
 They specialize in insurance for both the jewelry industry and for individuals.
 They offer free quotes to insure your items, and a recent detailed appraisal done by a qualified appraiser will be required.
 If you give them a call or email, your best bet is to ask exactly what kind of documentation they will need from you.

 Insurance varies depending on each policy and company, but in general expect to pay $1 to $2 for every $100 that it would cost to replace your jewelry.

 For example, if your ring would cost $8,000 to replace, you might expect to pay approximately $80 to $160 per year to insure it.
 Additionally, jewelry insurance varies based on location.
 For example, if you’re in a big city like New York or Jersey City, where the risk of theft is higher than in the suburbs, the rate of insurance is also higher.

 Having your jewelry insured isn’t too complicated.
-Yes, it may require some research, calls, and documentation from you, but the peace of mind of knowing that your valuables can be replaced if something happened to them is worth it.
+Yes, it may require some research, calls, and documentation from you, but the piece of mind of knowing that your valuables can be replaced if something happened to them is worth it.

 If you are unsure whether you should bother to insure something, ask yourself a) if you have the money to replace that particular piece of jewelry, and b) if you would want to replace it.
 If you don’t have the money to replace it and would want to, then insurance is a good idea.
 However, if there is no way you could ever replace your grandfather’s pocket watch or your favorite aunt’s cameo brooch, then maybe you don’t need to insure those items since there is no price you can put on the sentimental value.